bpoplauschi/bpoplauschi.github.io/_posts/2021-09-20-Clean-Code-on-iOS.markdown

 I learned a lot from Robert Martin's books and from the [iOS Lead Essentials program](https://iosacademy.essentialdeveloper.com/p/ios-lead-essentials/).

-Why Code Code and Clean Architecture?
+Why Clean Code and Clean Architecture?

 - IMO, it’s a fundamental part of building great software
 - It’s agnostic of platform, language, technology